 Having grown up in Pasig City, then spending my college years in Calabarzon (Southern Tagalog Mainland), it was easy to adjust to yet another beautiful place in Luzon: Ilocos, a region in the northern portion of the Philippines popularly known for its historic sites, surfing spots, and beaches.
-It's been quite some time since I relocated to a coastal municipality here in the province of Ilocos Sur, I figured it would be nice to share with you the things I love about coastal living:
+It's been quite some time since I relocated to a coastal municipality here in the province of Ilocos Sur (not for good, but we're here for the time being), so I figured it would be nice to share with you the things I love about coastal living:

 Everything is fresh

 From the air we breathe, to the foods we eat; it’s all fresh here.
 Well, we do eat junk food occasionally, but most of the time, it’s fresh chicken and fish, paired with vegetables or same-day seaweed.
 We eat fresh oysters too, yum!

 Just the sound of the waves alone can soothe you and rejuvenate your soul.
 It’s very calming for the mind; I’m glad we can hear it from the living room.
 The air is much cleaner too, which makes the coast more livable.
 We can take deep breaths at any time of the day without having to worry about inhaling smoke.
 In addition to that, it only takes a few minutes to get a natural tan (and lots of vitamin D).